mzaradzki/quant-finance-student-quizz/quizz_list.md

-QUESTIONS = [

-	{text:'What is the meaning of RWA?', field:'Finance'}, {text:'How do you compute a trade CVA?', field:'Finance'}, {text:'In the credit risk context what is the meaning of LGD?', field:'Finance'}, {text:'In the credit risk context what is the meaning of PD?', field:'Finance'}, {text:'In the credit risk context what is the meaning of EAD?', field:'Finance'}, {text:'What is the difference between the VaR and the Expected-Shortfall of a portfolio?', field:'Finance'}, {text:'What is a one-way CSA?', field:'Finance'},
+### FINANCE

+'What is the meaning of RWA?

+'How do you compute a trade CVA?

+'In the credit risk context what is the meaning of LGD?

+'In the credit risk context what is the meaning of PD?

+'In the credit risk context what is the meaning of EAD?

+'What is the difference between the VaR and the Expected-Shortfall of a portfolio?

+'What is a one-way CSA?

-	{text:'In a credit-risk context, what is the meaning of **Wrong Way Risk**?', field:'Finance'}, {text:'In a credit-risk context, what is a **hair-cut**?', field:'Finance'}, {text:'What is the **pin-risk** of a portfolio?', field:'Finance'}, {text:'Which instruments have a **delta-gap**?
-What is the implication for the trader?', field:'Finance'},
+'In a credit-risk context, what is the meaning of **Wrong Way Risk**?

+In a credit-risk context, what is a **hair-cut**?

+What is the **pin-risk** of a portfolio?

+Which instruments have a **delta-gap**?
+What is the implication for the trader?

-	{text:'What is the difference between **notes**, **bills** and **bonds**?', field:'Finance'}, {text:'A company has a 5% chance to default in the coming year, what is the price of its CDS?', field:'Finance'}, {text:'What is the meaning of ITraxx?', field:'Finance'}, {text:'What is the meaning of **cotango**?', field:'Finance'}, {text:'What is the meaning of **backwardation**?', field:'Finance'},
+What is the difference between **notes**, **bills** and **bonds**?

+A company has a 5% chance to default in the coming year, what is the price of its CDS?

+What is the meaning of ITraxx?

+What is the meaning of **cotango**?

+What is the meaning of **backwardation**?

-	{text:'What is the implication of Euler theorem for Var allocation?', field:'Finance'}, {text:'What is the meaning of Vanna?', field:'Finance'}, {text:'What is the meaning of Volga?', field:'Finance'},
+What is the implication of Euler theorem for Var allocation?

+What is the meaning of Vanna?

+What is the meaning of Volga?

-	{text:'What is the longest bond maturity ever issued?', field:'Finance'}, {text:'On the bond market, whats is the meaning of TIPS?', field:'Finance'},
+What is the longest bond maturity ever issued?

+On the bond market, whats is the meaning of TIPS?

-	{text:'A large car-maker goes bankrupt.
+A large car-maker goes bankrupt.
 You hold 100Musd notional of debt.
-How much is it worth now?', field:'Finance'}, {text:'As an investor you hold a long-only portfolio of bonds.
+How much is it worth now?

+As an investor you hold a long-only portfolio of bonds.
 Interest rate curves move 1% higher.
-What is the impact on your PnL?', field:'Finance'}, {text:'What is the **duration** of a bond portfolio?', field:'Finance'},
+What is the impact on your PnL?

+What is the **duration** of a bond portfolio?

-	{text:'What does it mean for a bond to trade **at par**?', field:'Finance'}, {text:'What is the difference between the **rate** and the **yield** of a bond?', field:'Finance'}, {text:'How do you define the **marginal VaR** of a portfolio?', field:'Finance'},
+What does it mean for a bond to trade **at par**?

+What is the difference between the **rate** and the **yield** of a bond?

+How do you define the **marginal VaR** of a portfolio?

-	//{text:'What are convertible bonds?', field:'Finance'},
+What are convertible bonds?

+## Finance > General

-	{text:'What is the PER of a stock?', field:'Finance', expertise:'General'},
+What is the PER of a stock?

-	{text:'What is a commodity currency?', field:'Finance', expertise:'General'},
+What is a commodity currency?

-	{text:'What is a safe haven?', field:'Finance', expertise:'General'},
+What is a safe haven?

-	{text:'What is a carry currency?', field:'Finance', expertise:'General'},
+What is a carry currency?

-	{text:'What is a pegged currency?', field:'Finance', expertise:'General'},
+What is a pegged currency?

-	{text:'What is a currency band?', field:'Finance', expertise:'General'},
+What is a currency band?

-	{text:'What does a bullion trader?', field:'Finance', expertise:'General'},
+What does a bullion trader?', field:'Finance', expertise:'General'},

-	{text:'What happened at LTCM in 1998?', field:'Finance', expertise:'General'},
+What happened at LTCM in 1998?', field:'Finance', expertise:'General'},

-	{text:'On the FX market, what is the **Cable**?', field:'Finance', expertise:'General'}, {text:'What are XAU, XAG and XPT?', field:'Finance', expertise:'General'},
+On the FX market, what is the **Cable**?', field:'Finance', expertise:'General'},

+What are XAU, XAG and XPT?', field:'Finance', expertise:'General'},

-	{text:'What is WTI?', field:'Finance', expertise:'General'},
+What is WTI?', field:'Finance', expertise:'General'},

-	{text:'What is the difference between WTI and Brent?', field:'Finance', expertise:'General'}, {text:'What is a **carry** strategy?', field:'Finance', expertise:'General'},
+What is the difference between WTI and Brent?', field:'Finance', expertise:'General'},

+What is a **carry** strategy?

-	{text:'What is the meaning of EONIA?', field:'Finance', expertise:'General'},
+What is the meaning of EONIA?

-	{text:'What is the meaning of SONIA?', field:'Finance', expertise:'General'},
+What is the meaning of SONIA?

-	{text:'What is the Fed Fund?', field:'Finance', expertise:'General'},
+What is the Fed Fund?

-	{text:'What is an OIS?', field:'Finance', expertise:'General'},
+What is an OIS?

-	{text:'What is a bear market?
-What is a bull market?', field:'Finance', expertise:'General'}, {text:'Name the 3 main rating agencies.', field:'Finance', expertise:'General'},
+What is a bear market?
+What is a bull market?

+Name the 3 main rating agencies.

-	{text:'What are cyclical stocks?', field:'Finance', expertise:'General'},
+What are cyclical stocks?

-	{text:'What are the **clean** and **dirty** prices of a bond?', field:'Finance', expertise:'General'},
+What are the **clean** and **dirty** prices of a bond?

+## Finance > Derivatives

-	{text:'What is a Risk-Reversal trade?', field:'Finance', expertise:'Derivatives'},
+What is a Risk-Reversal trade?', field:'Finance', expertise:'Derivatives'},

-	{text:'What is the difference between a Straddle and a Strangle?', field:'Finance', expertise:'Derivatives'}, {text:'On the option market, what does it mean to buy the **wings**?', field:'Finance', expertise:'Derivatives'}, {text:'For a **WorstOfOption** what is the impact of a correlation change?', field:'Finance', expertise:'Derivatives'}, {text:'For a **BestOfOption** what is the impact of a correlation change?', field:'Finance', expertise:'Derivatives'}, {text:'For a structured instrument, what is an **auto-call** feature?', field: 'Finance', expertise:'Derivatives'}, {text:'What is a **quanto** option?', field:'Finance', expertise:'Derivatives'}, {text:'What is a **reverse** barrier option?
-What is a **regular** barrier option?', field:'Finance', expertise:'Derivatives'}, {text:'What is an ABS?', field:'Finance', expertise:'Derivatives'},
+What is the difference between a Straddle and a Strangle?', field:'Finance', expertise:'Derivatives'},

+On the option market, what does it mean to buy the **wings**?', field:'Finance', expertise:'Derivatives'},

+For a **WorstOfOption** what is the impact of a correlation change?', field:'Finance', expertise:'Derivatives'},

+For a **BestOfOption** what is the impact of a correlation change?', field:'Finance', expertise:'Derivatives'},

+For a structured instrument, what is an **auto-call** feature?', field: 'Finance', expertise:'Derivatives'},

+What is a **quanto** option?', field:'Finance', expertise:'Derivatives'},

+What is a **reverse** barrier option?
+What is a **regular** barrier option?', field:'Finance', expertise:'Derivatives'},
+	{text:'What is an ABS?', field:'Finance', expertise:'Derivatives'},
 	{text:'What is an MBS?', field:'Finance', expertise:'Derivatives'},
 	{text:'What is a CDO?', field:'Finance', expertise:'Derivatives'},